 From Alicante airport, the fastest way to get to Dénia is with the Beniconnect bus, which takes just over one hour.
 But it costs €28 each way!
 Your other option is to get the bus from Alicante airport to Benidorm, and then get the bus to Dénia.
-Do you see what I mean about it being a bit of a hassle?
+It’s a bit of a hassle.

 Although there are pros and cons to living in any place, I really was lucky to spend a little over 3 months of my life in this delightful Spanish town.
 Now that you know the pros and cons of living in Dénia you’ll be in a better position to decide whether or not it’s the place for you!

 There are so many reasons you’d want to move to Dénia in Spain.
 It’s a fabulous place to get a taste of authentic Spain, the food is incredible and it’s nowhere near as hectic as other destinations in the area.
 Obviously, though, there are things you should be aware of before you decide to live there!